Karnataka HC refuses to defer rape trial against Prajwal Revanna

 She requested the High Court to direct the trial court to release certified copies of the proceedings, but this plea too was not entertained.

-Senior Advocate Vikram Huilgol represented Bhavani Revanna, while Special Public Prosecutor Ravivarma Kumar appeared for the Special Investigation Team .
+Senior Advocate Vikram Huilgol represented Bhavani Revanna, while Special Public Prosecutor Ravivarma Kumar appeared for the Special Investigation Team (SIT).
 The petition was filed by advocate Mayur D Bhanu of Legal Care Inc.

 The cases came to light after pen-drives containing explicit videos allegedly involving Prajwal were reportedly circulated in Hassan, ahead of Lok Sabha polls there on April 26, 2024.